milejko/mmi/README.md

-README
+#README
-What is MMi?
+##What is MMi?

-MMi is a PHP7 full-stack web framework.
+* MMi is a PHP7 full-stack web framework.
 It is written with speed and flexibility in mind.
 It allows developers to build better and easy to maintain websites with PHP.

-MMi can be used to develop all kind of websites, from your personal blog to high traffic ones.
+* MMi can be used to develop all kind of websites, from your personal blog to high traffic ones.

-Requirements
+##Requirements

-MMi is only supported on PHP 7.3.x and up.
+* MMi is only supported on PHP 7.3.x and up.

-Installation
+##Installation

-The best way to install MMi is to use composer:
+###The best way to install MMi is to use composer:

-1). composer require mmi/mmi
+1. composer require mmi/mmi
+2. configure Your environment in .env (.env.sample can be found in this repository)
+3. you will want to map RouterConfig::class to implementation
-2). configure Your environment in .env (.env.sample can be found in this repository) 3). if you are using database probably you need to run ./bin/mmi Mmi:DbDeploy
+4. if you are using database probably you will need to run ./bin/mmi Mmi:DbDeploy